 War Child believes that actions to integrate mental health and psychosocial support in emergency humanitarian responses should be a priority - and we are set to make this call in October at a major international conference in the Netherlands.

-We work to improve the resilience and wellbeing of children growing up conflict affected areas, like Rami (10) living in the occupied Palestinian territories.
+We work to improve the resilience and wellbeing of children growing up conflict affected areas, like Nelson (10) who escaped brutal violence in DR Congo.